KF5012-AI2021/Practical1/README.md

 5. Exercises

 It is suggested to read the notebooks in the above order.
 You can also try the Exercises while you read through the notebooks

+If you have any questions, my email is daniel.organisciak@northumbria.ac.uk